slimer37/slimer37.github.io/about.markdown

 # My tools:
 - The [Unity][unity] game engine
-- Microsoft's [Visual Studio][vs] for Unity development
+- [Jetbrains Rider][rider] for Unity development
-  - I use [Visual Studio Code][vsCode] occassionally (also by Microsoft), usually for working away from home or for simpler projects.
+  - I use [Visual Studio Code][vsCode] occassionally, usually for working away from home or for simpler projects.
 I love the available color themes.
 - [Blender][blender] to make 3D models
 - [Aseprite][aseprite] for pixel-art
 - [Notepad++][nppp] to edit blog posts and other non-code files